Zhaava/hse-acos-course/docs/exam_latest.md

 1. Compiling/linking/loading.
 Static and dynamic libraries.
    * List the compiler stages (steps to turn a C source file to an executable file).
    * What is done at the linking stage?
-What is the meaning of `static` and `global` keywords?
+What is the meaning of `static` and `extern` keywords?
    * Explain the idea of static and shared libraries.
    * Explain the idea of run-time loading of shared libraries.
 What are the advantages of shared libraries?
    * Explain the idea of library interpositioning (compile time, link lime, load/run time).